Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 YOU are almost certainly speaking in one of these three languages.

 Unfortunately, it gets even worse.
 Not only is the divide Right versus Wrong but it’s become Good versus Evil.
-Each tribe is convinced that they are morally right and the other two are not just morally wrong but mortally evil.
+Each tribe is convinced that they are morally right and the other two are not just morally wrong but morally evil.

 Virtually all political speech has become hate speech.